JJ/repo-in-diff-gh-action/README.md

 ## Configure your repo

-Add a file like this to your `.github/workflows` directory
+Add a file like this to your `.github/workflows` directory:

 ```
 name: "Info from repo"